Azure/terraform-provider-azapi/website/docs/r/azapi_update_resource.html.markdown

 ---
 subcategory: ""
 layout: "azapi"
-page_title: "Generic Azure Patch Resource: azapi_patch_resource"
+page_title: "Generic Azure Update Resource: azapi_update_resource"
 description: |-
   Manages a subset of an existing azure resource's properties
 ---

-# azapi_patch_resource
+# azapi_update_resource

 This resource can manage a subset of any existing Azure resource manager resource's properties.

 -> **Note**: This resource is used to add or modify properties on an existing resource.
-When delete `azapi_patch_resource`, no operation will be performed, and these properties will stay unchanged.
+When delete `azapi_update_resource`, no operation will be performed, and these properties will stay unchanged.
 If you want to restore the modified properties to some values, you must apply the restored properties before deleting.

 ## Example Usage